Criminology and Criminal Justice BA (Hons)

 Course modules

-We recently revised this course to ensure you benefit from the most up-to-date ideas, concepts, and research in the evolving field of criminology.
+We recently revised this criminology degree course to ensure you benefit from the most up-to-date ideas, concepts, and research in the evolving field of criminology.
 In the first two years, you'll gain a solid grounding in the subject through an introduction to criminology and criminal justice.
 You'll study contemporary issues in criminology, the legal framework, research methods, crime, deviance, and social history.

-This course offers the opportunity of year-long placement between years two and three, preparing you for future criminology jobs.
+This criminology course offers the opportunity of a year-long placement between years two and three, preparing you for future criminology jobs.
 If you choose to take this option, you’ll spend your third year on a placement with a relevant company or organisation, adding valuable practical experience to your growing academic knowledge.

 NOTE: Modules are subject to change.
 For those studying part time courses the modules may vary.